 We leave the water and pedal inland to enjoy the vast Beemster Polder, an area drained between 1608 and 1612 for agricultural use.
 We stop to visit Kastanjehoeve, a working milk farm before heading into beautiful Hoorn.

 We'll take time to explore this typical Zuidersee town which now has a thriving marina and ornate period buildings from the Golden Age of East Indies trading.
-Friend and local guide, Lidia Tacx, takes us on a stroll of her town.
+Friend and local guide, Lydia Tacx, takes us on a stroll of her town.

 We'll head first to Enkhuizen with its finely decorated Renaissance buildings and the 17th century houses and warehouses of the former Dutch East India Company.